 Because of the extraordinary variety of religious affiliations of the University student body and staff, the Academic Calendar makes no provisions for religious holidays.
 However, it is University policy, to respect the faith and religious obligations of the individual.
 Students with classes or examinations that conflict with their religious observances are expected to notify their instructors well in advance so that mutually agreeable alternatives may be worked out.
-Faculty members who are unable to meet classes for such reasons should follow the procedures outlined under "Absence of the Instructor". http://www.bulletins.wayne.edu/fib/fibd.html#19282

-SCHOLARSHIPS AND FINANCIAL AID, OFFICE OF (OSFA) Welcome Center, 42 W. Warren
+SCHOLARSHIPS AND 577-3378 FINANCIAL AID, OFFICE OF Welcome Center, 42 W. Warren (OSFA)